deadbok/it_sec_w16/README.md

 **Humans are good at looking at graphs**

-If stuff is looking bad in the monitoring software and go on to the log-files.
+If stuff is looking bad in the monitoring software then go on to the log-files.

 # Assignment #